Explore Georgia Tours

 18 min read

-While Bali and Iceland dominate wellness travel conversations, Georgia offers something equally extraordinary — and far less discovered.
-This small Caucasus nation possesses natural thermal springs, ancient bathing traditions, mineral-rich waters, and mountain retreats that rival the world's best spa destinations, all at a fraction of typical wellness travel costs.
+Bali and Iceland get all the wellness press.
+Georgia gets almost none, and that works in your favor.
+This small Caucasus country has natural thermal springs, a bathing tradition older than most European capitals, mineral-rich waters, and mountain retreats that hold their own against famous spa destinations, all at a fraction of typical wellness travel costs.

-8 Centuries of Bath Culture: Tbilisi literally means "warm place" — named for the sulfur hot springs that have attracted visitors since the 5th century.
-Kings, poets, and travelers including Alexander Dumas and Alexander Pushkin have praised these legendary baths.
-When you soak in Tbilisi's sulfur waters, you're participating in a continuous tradition spanning 1,500+ years.
+8 Centuries of Bath Culture: Tbilisi literally means "warm place," named for the sulfur hot springs that have drawn visitors since the 5th century.
+Kings, poets, and travelers including Alexander Dumas and Alexander Pushkin praised these baths in writing.
+Soak in Tbilisi's sulfur water and you're joining a tradition that has run without a break for 1,500+ years.

-Natural Thermal Resources: Georgia sits atop significant geothermal activity, producing hot springs throughout the country.
-The sulfur baths of Tbilisi, the mineral waters of Borjomi (famous worldwide), and thermal springs in various regions create diverse wellness opportunities all powered by nature.
+Natural Thermal Resources: Georgia sits on real geothermal activity, and hot springs surface all over the country.
+The sulfur baths of Tbilisi, the mineral waters of Borjomi (famous worldwide), and thermal springs in several other regions give you plenty of options, all powered by nature rather than a boiler room.

-Exceptional Value: A luxury private bath experience in Tbilisi costs $50-100 — compared to $200-500 for equivalent experiences in European capitals.
-Multi-day wellness packages offering spa treatments, yoga, healthy cuisine, and cultural experiences run $150-300/day at quality venues.
+Exceptional Value: A luxury private bath session in Tbilisi costs $50-100.
+The equivalent in a European capital runs $200-500.
+Multi-day wellness packages with spa treatments, yoga, healthy meals, and cultural stops come in at $150-300/day at quality venues.

-💡 Wellness + Culture: Georgian wellness experiences uniquely combine physical treatments with cultural depth.
-A day at the sulfur baths might include traditional scrubbing techniques, followed by local wine and a supra feast — nourishing body and soul together.
+💡 Wellness + Culture: Georgian wellness mixes physical treatments with cultural depth in a way few places do.
+A day at the sulfur baths might include traditional scrubbing techniques, followed by local wine and a supra feast.
+Nobody here thinks relaxation and a good dinner are opposites.

 Tbilisi Sulfur Baths: The Complete Experience

-Tbilisi's sulfur bath district — Abanotubani — is the heart of Georgian wellness culture.
-Located in the Old Town beneath Narikala Fortress, this atmospheric neighborhood features distinctive brick domes covering underground bath houses fed by natural hot springs.
+Tbilisi's sulfur bath district, Abanotubani, is the heart of Georgian wellness culture.
+It sits in the Old Town beneath Narikala Fortress, a cluster of distinctive brick domes covering underground bath houses fed by natural hot springs.

 The Sulfur Water Benefits: